 Step 3: Once I have a basic outline, I begin working on the proper colors.
-I generally shy away from black at this stage and switch to Van Dyke brown.
+I generally shy away from black at this stage and switch to Van Dyke brown (Anders Zorn just keep on using black).
 I mix in all sorts of colors to get the proper tones.

-Step 4: Finally it’s all about working in the details.
+Step 4: Finally it’s all about working on the details.